uwegeercken/hop-uit/README.md

 Program to convert files created by the Pentaho Data Integration tool (PDI) into the HOP format.

 Files are read from the input folder, converted and output to the output folder.
 Database metadata files are created in a subfolder of the Hop config directory folder.
-If a file name is specified, this and only this file	is processed from the input folder.
+If a file name is specified, this file	is processed from the input folder.
+The -f argument may be used multiple times.
 If no file name is specified then all files in the input folder are processed.
-Files are not overwritten in case they already exist
+Files are not overwritten in case they already exist.

 Build: